HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 But it is also great in the long term development of children for them to know the WHY.
 If they know the why, they can put it in their heart and that can guide them throughout their lives.

 "Because I said so" just feels so good to retort back in their face.
-This part is automatic, and by habit it leads to the second part.
+This part is automatic, but by habit it leads to the second part.
 "The reason that I said so" takes the argument out of the emotional fighting brain and into the thinking brain.
 And teaches them how the world works.
 And shows you are not a capricious totalitarian.
 Unless you have a bad reason, then you really are a totalitarian.

 ### "If you're so big that you don't need to listen to me, you are big enough to buy your own ____"